 While the auto-lock feature is a safety mechanism, it isn’t as necessary if you’re home alone or with a trusted group of people.

 Changing your sleep or power settings gives you greater control over when your computer locks itself, so you don’t have to enter your password frequently.

 On the other hand, you can lock your screen whenever you want by pressing the Windows key with the L key.

 Suppose you know that you’ll be away for a while.
 Then, you can press these buttons to lock your screen immediately.

-Things to keep in mind before disabling the Automatic Lock-screen
+Things to keep in mind before disabling it

 For example, if you’re frequently coming back and forth to your computer to input information, you don’t want to have to enter your password every single time.